The earliest European accounts of Maya wetland fields come from Spanish reports, such as that of the Battle of

 ideal tool for identifying sites of interest but it remains difficult to tell whether canals are ancient or more recent!

 J.M.
-Allen, updated 2 June 2011
+Allen, updated 25 November 2016

 This plot measures 1650 feet per side which would be 1000 Sumerian cubits of 19.8" per side

-or 10 x 10 "stades" of 100 sumerian cubits per side.
+or 10 x 10 "stades" of 100 Sumerian cubits per side.

 This plot measures 3,300 feet square, making it 10 x 10 "stades" of 330ft - same as plots found on